Lukasdias/love2d/README.md

 ## Why this project?

 I want to test the Love2d framework again and see if I can make something cool with it.
-I want to make a simple game with a ball that follows the mouse.
 Now i'm a professional developer and I want to see how much I can do with my current knowledge.
+In this repo will be a lot of random stuff that I will make with Love2d.
+I don't know if i will have time and patience to make a full game, but I will try to make something cool.

 ## What I want to learn?